Fed's Rosengren: trimming bond-buying would be 'premature'

-(Reuters) - Slow growth and a weak jobs market mean the U.S. economy will continue to need support from accommodative monetary policy for years to come, a top U.S. central banker said on Wednesday.
+Oct 2 (Reuters) - Slow growth and a weak jobs market suggest the U.S. economy will continue to need support from accommodative monetary policy for years to come, making reductions in stimulus inappropriate at this point, a top U.S. central banker said on Wednesday.

 Boston Federal Reserve Bank President Eric Rosengren said he “strongly and unequivocally” supported the Federal Reserve’s unexpected decision last month to keep up its $85-billion-a-month bond-buying stimulus, adding that reducing the program “would have been premature.”